List of national flags by design

-Historical flags are marked with the vexillological symbol and flags that are used widely, but without any legal basis (de facto), are marked with the vexillological symbol.
+Flags that are used widely, but without any legal basis (de facto), are marked with the vexillological symbol.

 Shape and aspect ratio

 Most flags are rectangular / oblong.
 In Nordic nations, some have swallowtail shapes as the state flag, though the civil flag is oblong.
 The only nation state to fly a civil flag that is non-rectangular is Nepal.

 A great many national flags have a single defined aspect ratio.
 The most common aspect ratio is 2:3, followed by 1:2, with only a few being 1:1 (square-shaped).
 Some nations' flags have multiple acceptable ratios, or do not define any ratio at all, such as the Union Jack of the United Kingdom having its commonest aspect ratios of 1:2 followed by 2:3.